Andersen Air Force Base, Guam

 The facility supports MV-22 aircraft and has the future capability to support other aircraft, such as the KC-1303, CH-53, UH-1, and AH-1.
 The hangar consists of a structural steel/concrete roof supported on cast-in-place concrete walls and shallow spread footings.
 The administration area is comprised of pre-cast concrete double tees supported on cast-in-place concrete walls and shallow spread footings.
 Site work included all utilities, roadway pavement for roads and parking, airfield pavement for taxiways, aprons and aircraft parking, airfield lighting, security fencing and landscaping.
 This project includes Anti-Terrorism/Force Protection (AT/FP) features to comply with AT/FP regulations and physical security mitigation in accordance with DoD Minimum Antiterrorism Standards for Buildings.

 Andersen AFB is a secure facility with inspected points of entry.
 As a second precaution, this new hangar is secured by fencing with man gates for entry.
 Building setback features and construction type also contribute to overall facility security.

-Sustainable design practices were integral to the project approach.
-We produced a sustainable, energy efficient, and environmentally friendly design for this new construction project to meet LEED Silver certification requirements.
-The Design-Build team blended their creative talents to achieve development plans that conserve environmental resources without sacrificing economics, function, or aesthetic objectives.
-To meet LEED requirements, the team focused on water conservation; recycled materials; natural lighting; and energy efficient systems.
-With certified LEED design professionals, we provided the professional services to ensure the project met or exceeded LEED certification requirements.
+The BRPH team produced a sustainable, energy efficient, and environmentally friendly design to meet LEED Silver certification requirements.
+The design-build team blended their creative talents to conserve environmental resources without sacrificing economics, function, or aesthetics — focusing on water conservation, recycled materials, natural lighting, and energy-efficient systems.